LewisResearchGroup/ms-mint-app2/docs/install.md

   --serve-path          serve app at a different path e.g. '/mint/' to serve the app at 'localhost:9999/mint/'
 ```

 If the browser does not open automatically open it manually and navigate to `http://localhost:9999`.
 The app's frontend is build using [Plotly-Dash](https://plot.ly/dash/) and runs locally in a browser.
-Thought, the Python functions provided can be imported and used in any Python project independently.
 The GUI is under active development and may be optimized in the future.